Shellfish

 To sustain the industry, growers began importing Pacific oysters from Japan in the early 1900s.
 By the mid-1930s, Pacific oysters began to naturally spawn in Hood Canal, and a new era of shellfish farming took hold.
 Today Hood Canal is home to some of the most productive shellfish growing grounds on the West Coast, the cold, clean water and unique tidal geography producing oysters, clams, and geoduck of exceptional quality.
 Two shellfish hatcheries on Hood Canal near Quilcene supply shellfish seed to farmers along the entire West Coast.

-Where to Eat Shellfish on the Canal
+Shellfish RESTAURANTS on the Canal